AryanGupta3479/heart_disease/README.md

-# heart_disease
+Heart-Disease-Prediction
-The project involves training a machine learning model to predict whether someone is suffering from a heart disease with 87% accuracy.
+A project that predicts whether a person is suffering from heart disease or not.